tgritsaev/gflownet-tlm/README.md

 ## Molecules

-The experiments with molecular environments leverage the existing codebase for molecule generation using GFlowNets (available at https://github.com/recursionpharma/gflownet), which is distributed under the MIT license.
+The experiments with molecular environments leverage the existing codebase for molecule generation using GFlowNets (https://github.com/recursionpharma/gflownet), which is distributed under the MIT license.

 - List of available algorithms: `db`, `tb`, `subtb`, and `dqn`;
 - List of available backward approaches: `uniform`, `naive`, `maxent`, and `tlm`.